enzo-project/enzo-dev/doc/manual/source/tutorials/RunCosmologySimulation.rst

 The first step in preparing the simulation is to create the initial conditions.
-The file inits uses is a text file which contains a list of parameter file names with their associated values.
-These values tell the initial conditions generator useful information like the simulation box size, the cosmological parameters and the size of the root grid.
+The file inits uses is a text file which contains a list of parameters with their associated values.
+These values tell the initial conditions generator necessary information like the simulation box size, the cosmological parameters and the size of the root grid.
 The code then takes that information and creates a set of initial conditions.
 Here is an example inits